ritabc/beep-boop/README.md

   * Example Output: [0, 1, 2, 3, 4, 5]
 * For each number in the array, it will first apply isDivisibleByThree, then hasNoZerosOrOnes, and take the appropriate action as necessary

-* Notes:
-  * enter a number, show the output, then enter a new number and show that output too
-  * challenge: print the input number, the original array,  and the output "number"
-    * additional: as columns?

 ## Technologies Used

 * Bootstrap x.x.x